-What’s better than a chocolate cake?
-A chocolate cake that takes only mere minutes to throw together and have I got the recipe for you?!
+What’s better than the best chocolate cake?
+This black magic cake takes only mere minutes to throw together, it’s rich in chocolate flavour, soft and moist.

 This cake inspired this Black Velvet Cake – a gorgeous celebration chocolate cake.